 In one corner we have “integration”, a murky function that many players in the IAM world say is included in their solutions.
 What does that mean exactly?
 The definition varies vendor to vendor.
 It’s amorphous and unknowable.
 It’s a secret, you wouldn’t understand.
 It has something to do with consolidating identity; connectors play a key role; it may include some basic merging of user profiles where there is a common identifier handy, perhaps de-duplication, and probably a good deal of manual effort to make things work across different applications.

 Integration is usually a lightweight approach that aggregates identity information for a specific use within a particular tool, at the application layer, for a specific purpose (think single-sign-on, multi-factor authentication or governance and administration).
 Even if the integration “process” removes duplicate accounts and normalizes data, the end result is still a siloed set of user information that can only be used for that specific use case.
-It’s a semi-manual process of aggregating identity data in a rigid and proprietary format specific to one system—and it may be only a subset of the user set you really want to integrate, and a very narrow definition of identity that leaves out important user information. that is unable to connect or correlate identity from all identity sources.
+It’s a semi-manual process of aggregating identity data in a rigid and proprietary format specific to one system—and it may be only a subset of the user set you really want to integrate, and a very narrow definition of identity that leaves out important user information.
 The process for accomplishing this may vary—from Extract Transform Load (ETL) to connectors—but it all amounts to the creation of another static system, rather than an identity foundation that will serve multiple initiatives.

 Applications can swap identity information with each other using federated access protocols like SAML and OIDC—but does that really count as identity integration?
-We can see that integration falls short in the long deployment times for rolling out initiatives like Single Sign On (SSO) or Identity Governance and Administration (IGA).
+We can see that integration falls short in the long deployment times for rolling out initiatives like SSO or IGA.
 Why are these deployments so challenging?
 Often the roadblock is getting a unified feed of identity data to make the tool work as desired, and the challenge of getting at the identity data will often take significantly longer than expected.
 A typical issue we see organizations run into is that dispersed identity leads to failure for Identity Providers (IdP’s), since identifiers don’t always match across systems.
 The IdP can send your email along to the application you want to access—but what if you aren’t known by email there?
 Or you’re known by a different email?
 Maybe this application knows you by a proprietary user name instead?
 The IdP isn’t the component responsible for sorting out the difference, finding the correct identity attribute, or resolving the identity collision.
 So, whose job IS that?
 (It’s ours).

 “Integration” is usually done at the application layer and enables key functions like SSO, but it doesn’t go deep enough to address the quality of the data feed that drives the success of the tool.
 If you want to add operational agility for SSO and all other initiatives—it all comes back to the DATA.
 Unreliable access to data, inconsistent data, disconnected data.
 This is your roadblock.
 And it’s exposing your organization to unnecessary complexity, inefficiency, and security risks—because access systems and tools are only as good as the data that feeds it.